trey-rosius/sam_appsync-stepfunctions/README.md

 ![alt text](https://raw.githubusercontent.com/trey-rosius/sam_stepfunctions/master/assets/e.png)

 There's a couple of changes we are about to make
-1) inside the `functions` directory, delete all folders, and then create a folder called lambda
+1) inside the `functions` directory, delete all folders, and then create a folder called lambda.
+2)
-2) Delete everything inside the `statemachine` folder, then create a file inside that same folder called `booking_step_functions.asl.json.
+3) Delete everything inside the `statemachine` folder, then create a file inside that same folder called `booking_step_functions.asl.json.

 This file would contain the state machine definition for our workflow.
 We visually defined this workflow in part 1 of this series.
 Copy the ASL(Amazon States Language) for the worklflow below and paste inside the file we've created above.